 - Commit robbery

-- Mix poison with food, drink, or medicine with intent to kill
+- Kill by mixing poison with food, drink, or medicine

-- Poison any well, spring, or cistern of water, or
+- Poison any well, spring, or cistern of water

 - Commit first-degree sexual abuse, second-degree sexual abuse, or child abuse